-- We obtained an understanding of the relevant controls related to the allowance for credit losses and tested such controls for design and operating effectiveness, including controls related to management's development, review and approval of the probability of default, loss given default, reasonable and supportable forecasts and qualitative factor adjustments, and the completeness and accuracy of data used in establishing these assumptions. - We tested the completeness and accuracy of data used by management in determining the probability of default and loss given default by agreeing this data to internal and external source information, as applicable. - We evaluated the reasonableness of the reasonable and supportable forecasts utilized by management by evaluating its appropriateness and comparing them to external information. - We tested the completeness and accuracy of information, evaluated its appropriateness and agreed the qualitative factor adjustments included in the allowance for credit losses loans calculation to independently sourced information, or when appropriate, data provided by management.
+- We obtained an understanding of the relevant controls related to management's development, review and approval of the probability of default, loss given default, reasonable and supportable forecasts and qualitative factor adjustments and tested such controls for design effectiveness. - We tested the completeness and accuracy of data used by management in determining the probability of default, loss given default, reasonable and supportable forecasts and qualitative factor adjustments by agreeing this data to internal and external source information, as applicable. - We tested and evaluated the reasonableness, relevancy and consistency of the data inputs used by management as of basis for the probability of default, loss given default, adjustments for qualitative factors and reasonable and supportable forecasts utilized by management by comparing them to internal and external source information including data related to prior, current and forecasted periods. - We evaluated the magnitude and directional consistency of the qualitative factor adjustments included in the allowance for credit losses loans and evaluated whether conclusions were consistent with internal data and external independently sourced information.